nkryptic/django-refinery/README.rst

   information in GET params (i.e. ``user__username``)
 * Look into adapting ``LinkWidget`` and overall behavior to support filtering like `django-easyfilters`_ or maybe drop the widget?
+* Allow multiple ordering fields to be used at the same time

 .. _`django-easyfilters`: http://pypi.python.org/pypi/django-easyfilters